aseyq/aseyq/README.md

 I am also interested in software development related to experimental social sciences and data analysis.

 For more information about me, please [visit my website](https://www.saral.it)

+Some of my repos are on my previous account: [@seyhunsaral](https://www.github.com/seyhunsaral)